abvortisch/website/content/authors/admin/_index.md

 My name is Andreas Vortisch, I am a postdoctoral researcher at the University of Luxembourg.
 My research focuses on the economics of migration, especially migration motives, assimilation, and migration policies.
 Samples of my work and my CV can be found below.

 Feel free to get acquainted with me and my work.
-Also, please do not hesitate to get in touch with me.
+If you are interested in working with me or want to know more, please do not hesitate to get in touch with me.

 {{< icon name="download" pack="fas" >}} {{% staticref "uploads/cv.pdf" "newtab" %}}Download my CV{{% /staticref %}}